thomaslaure/thomaslaure.github.io/_publications/2025-03-03-expos-games.md

 collection: publications
 category: preprints
 permalink: /publication/2025-03-03-expos-games
-excerpt: #'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is part of a several year project on the categorification of model-comparison games.
+It specifically aims at studying quantifiers and negation separately.
+It follows work I took part in during my M1 internship.'
 date: 2025-03-03
 venue: #'Journal 1'
 slidesurl: #'https://academicpages.github.io/files/slides1.pdf'